 2. Endowment Plans Have Fixed Savings Periods

-Unlike a savings account, you have to maintain an endowment plan for a fixed number of years.
-This ranges from 15 years to 25 years, depending on the insurer.
+Unlike a savings account, you have to maintain an endowment plan for a fixed number of years, usually between 15 years to 25 years, depending on the insurer.

-This is actually a good thing, as forcing your money to remain in the account will ensure your principal grows over time.
-And thanks to the power of compound interest, the longer you hold your money, the larger your account grows.
+This is actually a good thing, as it allows your principal amount of money to grow over time.
+Thanks to the power of compound interest, the longer you hold your money, the faster your money snowballs and grows.

 On the flip side, this also means your account will be cashed out once the endowment plan matures.
 You can choose to re-invest this amount in other plans, or use it to meet other financial needs.